-From check in, in Auckland until being released when they land at their final destination pets are not released and are not fed.
+From check-in, in Auckland until they are released when they land at their final destination pets are not released and are not fed.

-Ideally you should feed your pet an early dinner then nothing but water on the day of departure.
+Ideally, you should feed your pet an early dinner and then nothing but water on the day of departure.
 It is much nicer for them to travel feeling a bit hungry than in a cage that has been messed in that they cannot get away from.

 Pets must always have access to water.

-As a Vet Nurse I advise against this, a sedated pet has a lower breathing and heart rate.
+Don’t sedate your pet.
+A sedated pet has a lower breathing and heart rate.
 This combined with the lower oxygen levels of an aircraft at altitude can be a risk.
-Also a pet waking up with no recollection of how they got there can cause a great deal of panic.
+Also, a pet waking up with no recollection of how it got there can cause a great deal of panic.
 Some airlines will not carry sedated pets so if this is something you are considering we need to know so there are no problems on the day of departure.

 Having the cage at home for your pets to get used to or at least become familiar with really helps reduce anxiety on the day of departure.

-Making their cage as comfortable environment as possible by adding items such as their own toys, blankets and bedding, even items of clothing worn by your and your family really make a difference.
+Making their cage as comfortable environment as possible by adding items such as their own toys, blankets and bedding, and even items of clothing worn by you and your family really makes a difference.